Koshkaflo/dogs-charity/README.md

 This is the main page of charity web-site.
 Here I use HTML/CSS, Semantic HTML, BEM methodology.
 Also I use pixel-perfect plugin and piece of CSS animation(only 1920 breakpoint).

-Check the deployed layout here: https://koshkaflo.github.io/dogs-charity/
+Check the deployed web-page here: https://koshkaflo.github.io/dogs-charity/

 The figma layout link: